Purpose of this article

 - Enable the toggle

-This unlocks the configuration table.
+This unlocks the configuration table for market-based emission factors.

 3. Create energy supplier regions